Purpose

 The following examples show how to create and use function-based indexes.Creating a Function-Based Index: Example The following statement creates a function-based index on the

-column:CREATE INDEX upper_ix ON employees (UPPER(last_name));See the "Prerequisites" for the privileges and parameter settings required when creating function-based indexes.
+employees table based on an uppercase evaluation of the last_name column:CREATE INDEX upper_ix ON employees (UPPER(last_name));See the "Prerequisites" for the privileges and parameter settings required when creating function-based indexes.

 To ensure that Oracle Database will use the index rather than performing a full table scan, be sure that the value returned by the function is not null in subsequent queries.
 For example, this statement is guaranteed to use the index: